Pinegrow/pg-laravel-tailwindcss/README.md

 ### Devtools

+- [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
+This is an in-app alternative to browser-based/standalone Vue Devtools.
 - [Vue Devtools](https://devtools.vuejs.org/guide/installation.html#standalone) - Official devtools that can be used as a standalone app alongside Vue Designer.
 It's conditionally configured in `resources/js/app.js` (only during development).
   - **ACTION REQUIRED**: Currently deactivated.
 In `resources/js/app.js`, uncomment the top devtools related snippet to activate.
-- [Vite Devtools](https://github.com/webfansplz/vite-plugin-vue-devtools) - A Vite plugin for Vue that enhances your DX (developer experience) with an amazing set of in-app features.
-This is an in-app alternative to browser-based/standalone Vue Devtools.
-  - **ACTION REQUIRED**: Currently deactivated.
-In `vite.config.ts`, uncomment VueDevtools.

 ### VS Code Extensions